facebookresearch/fairscale/docs/source/tutorials/adascale.rst

 AdaScale SGD
 ============

+Note, AdaScale is still experimental.
+It is being validated.
+APIs may change in the future.
+Use at your own risk.

 `AdaScale <https://arxiv.org/pdf/2007.05105.pdf>`_ adaptively scales the learning rate when using larger batch sizes for data-parallel training.
 Let's suppose that your trainer looks like

 .. code-block:: python